 I also understand that for some people decision making can be a problem!
 But that does not mean that they are the same thing.
 So my descriptions and ideas below keep these things separate.

-Rational decision making models can be quite time consuming and often require a lot of preparation in terms of information gathering.
-The six step decision making process is a classic example in this category.
+Rational decision models can be quite time consuming and often require a lot of preparation in terms of information gathering.
+The six step decision making process is a classic example in this category and you can read about the 9 step model here.

 The Vroom-Jago decision model helps leaders decide how much involvement their teams and subordinates should have in the decision making process.